nickstambaugh/nickstambaugh/README.md

 During the day I work in business intelligence.

-I study computer science, Linux, C/C++, Rust, TypeScript, and Python at night.
+I study computer science, C/C++, Rust, TypeScript, and Python at night.
+I am focusing on system programming right now.

+I enjoy building websites and user interfaces.

-You may or may not find something useful on here, but I write a lot of code so have fun and feel free to pull request.
+You may or may not find something useful on here, but I write a lot of code so have fun and feel free to submit pull requests.

 I write sometimes on <a href="https://medium.com/@nick-stambaugh">medium.</a>